All Episodes

 We have Brian Finch.

-He is the co chair of the cybersecurity practice at Pillsbury Winthrop Shaw, Pittman, and Kirk Weeby is a former senior analyst for the NSA.
+He is the co-chair of the cybersecurity practice at Pillsbury Winthrop Shaw, Pittman, and Kirk Weeby is a former senior analyst for the NSA.

-Bill Benny is the former technical director of the NSA World Geopolitical and Military Analysis, a reporting group, and you may remember Bill as a whistleblower after thirty some odd years at the NSA.
+Bill Benny is the former technical director of the NSA World Geopolitical and Military Analysis and Reporting Group.

 Welcome all of you to the program.

-Brian, let me begin with you and and how do you analyze these attacks and and am I correct in saying that we have had ample warning to build up cybersecurity and safety and we haven't done it?
+And am I correct in saying that we have had ample warning to build up cybersecurity and safety and we haven't done it.

 You know, Sean, I think you're absolutely right.